jonathdls/Naval_Architect-Marine_Analysis/README.md

 ### 2) Mooring chain properties
 Chains are important components in the mooring system use to keep floating structures in place.

-The task 2 Python file contains a simplified ```MooringChain``` class capable of returning the breaking strength and dry weight of chain in accordance with DNVGL-OS-E302 (or any other class society for tha matter).
+The task 2 Python file contains a simplified ```MooringChain``` class capable of returning the breaking strength and dry weight of chain in accordance with DNVGL-OS-E302 (or any other class society for that matter).
 This class can be used to answer he following questions:

 What is the breaking strength of 157 mm R4S chain in kN?